hoothin/PagetualGuide/docs/rules/pageAction.md

 # pageAction (doc, eles)
->The javaScript code to run with every page inserted with doc:(document of every page loaded) and eles:(elements found with rule), run after inserted, you can add functions like click()
+>JavaScript that runs for each inserted page with doc (document of each loaded page) and eles (elements found by the rule).
+Runs after insertion; you can call functions like click().

 Example:
 --